shectmandaniel/TinyUrl/README.md

 - **TinyURL Endpoints**
   - `POST /tiny`: Generate a new shortened URL.
   - `GET /{tiny}/`: Redirect to the original URL based on the shortened code.

+### SwaggerConfig.java

+The `SwaggerConfig` class sets up Swagger for API documentation and testing.

+- **Swagger Configuration**
+  - The Swagger configuration is set up in `SwaggerConfig.java` using the `Docket` bean.
+  - The API documentation is accessible at `/swagger-ui.html` once the application is running.

 ### Docker-Compose